Horst Heilmann: Schulze-Boysen

-In 1940, Heilmann met Luftwaffe officer Harro Schulze-Boysen when Heilman wrote a paper called The Soviets and Versailles that was presented at a political seminar for the Hitler Youth at the Deutsche Hochschule für Politik, where Schulze-Boysen was lecturing from September 1940.
+In 1940, Heilmann met Luftwaffe officer Harro Schulze-Boysen when Heilmann wrote a paper called The Soviets and Versailles that was presented at a political seminar for the Hitler Youth at the Deutsche Hochschule für Politik, where Schulze-Boysen was lecturing from September 1940.
 It was through Schulze-Boysen that Heilmann was introduced to Albrecht Haushofer, the German geographer, diplomat and later professor at the Faculty for Foreign Studies that had moved to the Humboldt University of Berlin and German resistance fighter who was also teaching at the seminar.
 Heilmann became a pupil of Haushofer.

 This wasn't the first meeting between Schulze-Boysen and Haushofer but was perhaps the first political meeting.
 According to new evidence that was presented in 2010 Schulze-Boysen and Haushofer met at least twice before, and understood each other's motives, and allowed a compromise to be reached, that in turn enabled the turning of Heilmann away from Nazism.
 At Schulze-Boysen and Haushofer first meeting, also attended by Rainer Hildebrandt whose apartment they were using and another student, discussed the possibility of cooperation between Germany and the Soviet Union.
 At a second meeting, with trust established between two sides, Haushofer was known to tell Schulze-Boysen that an assassination attempt against Hitler was being planned.
 These two meetings created a level of trust between the two men that reduced their risk of exposure when trying to turn the Wehrmacht officer.

 Heilmann who as communist had an ideology that was directly opposed to Haushofer who had a strong antipathy to Communism but through discussions between them about the possibility of West and East cooperation, that led to an accord, that eventually led to a friendship.

 In August 1941, after a weekend sailing on the Großer Wannsee, on Schulze-Boysen's boat, the Duschika, Schulze-Boysen confided in Heilmann that he was working for the Russians as an agent.

 For almost a year, Heilmann supplied information to the Schulze-Boysen and Harnack groups.
 At some point during that year, Heilmann tried to recruit Technical sergeant (Wachtmeister) Alfred Traxl but they remained colleagues instead of collaborators.
 Traxl was a former Czechoslovakia army soldier who survived the war and later became a salesman.